 “You’re drunk too!”
 I heard Wendy shout

-“It’s my house, and I don’t have a kid to take care of, so I’ll do what I damn well please!
+“It’s my house and I don’t have a kid to take care of, so I’ll do what I damn well please!
 You need to take care of your son!”

 “Don’t walk away from me!”
 I heard the unmistakable sound of a face being slapped.
 Then I heard it again.
 Then I heard Auntie Lo bawling and asking why Wendy hit her, and Wendy saying she hit her first.
 I crept to my bedroom door and peered down the hall into the open dining room and kitchen. could hear Uncle Bob snoring in his bedroom, behind me, farther down the hall.
 Wendy was in the doorway to the carport, and Auntie Lo was leaning against the kitchen counter, next to her drink.
 Auntie Lo was much bigger than Wendy.
 She looked and sounded just like the tall and boisterous chef on television, Julia Child, the one that came on after Bob Ross, and Wendy looked like a little girl.
 Auntie Lo said she’d tell Robert that Wendy hit her first, and then she slapped Wendy so hard that Wendy flew backwards.
 Wendy shrieked and lunged at Auntie Lo and slapped her again and again, alternating with both hands, and Auntie Lo shoved her back against the refrigerator, and Wendy shrieked again and turned towards the bedrooms and rushed towards me.